algorithmist/algorithmist.github.io/algos/aho_corasick/index.md

 ## Putting it all together

-We’ve now built the structure shown in \cref{fig:ac:full}.
+We've now built the structure shown in **TODO: Fix this ref**\cref{fig:ac:full}.
 How do we use it to match against an input text?

-This procedure is quite simple; we’ve done all the hard work already.
+This procedure is quite simple; we've done all the hard work already.
 We start at the first character of the input text and the root node of the search graph.
 For each character, if there exists an outgoing transition from the current node in the goto function, we follow that transition.
 If there is no such transition, we follow the failure transition for the current node.
 After every transition, we advance our position in the input by one.
 At every state, we merge its (possibly empty) output set from the output function into our final, overall output, tracking the index in the input text to report the position of the match.
-That’s it!
+That's it!

 This process is very similar to how we searched for keywords using the trie.
-The difference is that, thanks to the failure function, we only go back to the root of the search graph when we absolutely must, and we don’t have to keep re-checking characters in the input.
-This makes our speed even better than the trie - we now run in time O(|input text|), since we make one transition for each input character, once.
-Though we don’t prove it here, it’s not hard to show that the constant factor on this execution time is quite small - less than two!
+The difference is that, thanks to the failure function, we only go back to the root of the search graph when we absolutely must, and we don't have to keep re-checking characters in the input.
+This makes our speed even better than the trie --- we now run in time $O(T)$, since we make one transition for each input character, once.
+Though we don't prove it here, it's not hard to show that the constant factor on this execution time is quite small --- less than two!

+** TODO: Add wrap-up paragraph**